 Want to learn more about this at Kettering Health?

 As back-to-school season approaches, one item on many parents’ lists is a sports physical.
 Though the “to-do lists” can get overwhelming, a sports physical is one item parents shouldn’t rush through checking off.

 But adolescents’ development can change quickly from year to year.
-“It’s important to have regular contact with a physician so that conditions don’t go unnoticed,” Dr. Karnitis says.
+“It’s important to have regular contact with a physician so that conditions don’t go unnoticed,” Dr. Chong says.
 For example, a child could have early signs of scoliosis, but if they don’t have regular primary care visits, the symptoms might not be detected before progressing.

 “Sports physical forms are also getting more specific and are designed to catch some important things regarding depression, substance abuse, and mental health,” Dr. Chong says.
 “When children have a regular relationship with their doctor, they are more likely to be forthcoming about these issues, and we’re better able to help them.”

 The family history form for the sports physical can be long and tedious, but Dr. Chong encourages parents to go over it with their children.
 “It asks so many important questions about family health history,” she says.
 “These evaluations essentially certify that this person is healthy enough to participate in pretty strenuous activity, so you want to be focused and detailed.”

 Dr. Chong also notes that if you have a young athlete who’s had a regular physical in the last 6-12 months, parents can bring the form into the office and have it signed without needing to schedule another sports-specific physical.

 Call 1-855-870-9749 to schedule your child’s sports physical with a Kettering Health Medical Group pediatrician.

 The month's most popular health news, stories, and tips in your inbox.Sign Up